-The United States and other nations are facing large-scale risks at an accelerating pace.
-In 2005, three major hurricanes—Katrina, Rita, and Wilma—made landfall along the U.S. Gulf Coast within an eight-week period.
-The damage caused by these storms led to insurance reimbursements and federal disaster relief of more than $180 billion—a record sum.
+The United States and other nations are facing large-scale risks at an accelerating rhythm.
+In 2005, three major hurricanes--Katrina, Rita, and Wilma--made landfall along the U.S. Gulf Coast within a six-week period.
+The damage caused by these storms led to insurance reimbursements and federal disaster relief of more than $180 billion--a record sum.
 Today we are more vulnerable to catastrophic losses because of the increasing concentration of population and activities in high-risk coastal regions of the country.

 No company of the twentieth century achieved greater success and engendered more admiration, respect, envy, fear, and hatred than IBM.
 Building IBM tells the story of that company—how it was formed, how it grew, and how it shaped and dominated the information processing industry.
 Emerson Pugh presents substantial new material about the company in the period before 1945 as well as a new interpretation of the postwar era.

 How can you know when someone is bluffing?
 Paying attention?
 Genuinely interested?
 The answer, writes Alex Pentland in Honest Signals, is that subtle patterns in how we interact with other people reveal our attitudes toward them.
 These unconscious social signals are not just a back channel or a complement to our conscious language; they form a separate communication network.
 Biologically based “honest signaling,” evolved from ancient primate signaling mechanisms, offers an unmatched window into our intentions, goals, and values.